-MCN ranks first in NCLEX pass rates for state schools in Illinois
+MCN ranks first in NCLEX-RN pass rates for Baccalaureate Degree state schools in Illinois

-Graduates of Illinois State University Mennonite College of Nursing (MCN) achieved a 94 percent pass rate on the national nursing licensure examination (NCLEX-RN) for 2016.
+Graduates of Illinois State University Mennonite College of Nursing (MCN) achieved a 94 percent pass rate on the national nursing licensure examination (NCLEX-RN) for 2016 for Baccalaureate Degree state schools in Illinois.
 The national and the state of Illinois pass rates are both 85 percent.

 MCN graduates have exceeded the state and national averages for the NCLEX-RN for more than 12 years, as reported by the Illinois Department of Financial and Professional Regulation in the governor’s office.